 Sadly, we did not get to see much of the actual city of Akko, where Muslims, Arab Christians, Jews (and even Baha’i) live, each adding their own dishes and foods to the city’s gastronomical landscape.
 Yet another place that I’d love to revisit with more time.

-A few minutes later we met native son Osama Dalal, an up-and-coming chef on the Israeli culinary scene, and with him we embarked on a tour of the city, its market, its history and food.
+A few minutes later we met native son Osama Dalal, an up-and-coming chef on the Israeli culinary scene, and with him, we embarked on a tour of the city, its market, its history, and its food.
 Ah, yes, and a boat trip too.
 We had our first taste of the city right there by the sea.
-The rice rolls wrapped in cabbage looked vaguely familiar, and tasted a lot like our niños envueltos.
+The rice rolls wrapped in cabbage looked vaguely familiar and tasted a lot like our niños envueltos.
 At the end of the tour of the Turkish market, where we did get to try many a local delicacy and were treated to an impromptu cooking demo by the ever-entertaining Osama, we headed for his stall in the market to try his food, a food which is as steeped in tradition as the city itself, and inspired by his family recipes going back centuries.

 I’d be remiss if I didn’t mention that in one of those little market stalls I had the best falafel I’ve ever tried.
 Those “golden balls”, and Osama’s lessons on hummus etiquette were probably worth the trip to Israel.

 The short visit to Akko ended to head to Mitzpe Hayamim, an interesting concept hotel and spa that produces most of what it consumes right there on the premises, from cheese to soap to organic vegetables.
 Perched atop a mountain with million-dollar views, it has immense bedrooms and served the best breakfast we had in Israel.
 Later that night we ended the day with dinner at Muscat Restaurant with Chef Roy Dekel.